It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 When people think of straightening teeth, they often find themselves having to make a decision on choosing between invisible braces and traditional braces.
 Until this day, traditional metal braces have always been the most commonly used option to straighten teeth as they generally do fix most teeth cases from moderate to very severe.

 How traditional braces work is by using pressure to move your teeth into a desired position with metal brackets and archwires held by small elastics.
 Flexible arch wires are then attached to the brackets and apply constant pressure which helps to reposition the teeth based on the treatment plan.
 Technology has made arch wires more advanced, meaning that repositioning requires less time and patients experience less discomfort.
 Small elastic bands connect the wires to the brackets.
 Metal braces are a fixed appliance as the brackets are fixed onto your teeth during the treatment period.

-Clear aligners or invisible braces are a series of customized clear plastic trays that fit tightly on the teeth.
+Clear aligners or invisible braces are a series of customised clear plastic trays that fit tightly on the teeth.
 It uses pressure to gently shift the teeth into a desired position.
 They are usually worn for 22 hours a day and each pair is changed out every 2 weeks.
 You get a set of them, from 8 – 30 invisible braces pairs depending on how long your treatment period is and your teeth conditions.

 Benefits of Invisible Braces